Kunsect/laradock/DOCUMENTATION/content/contributing/index.md

 1. Before you submit your issue search the archive, maybe your question was already answered couple hours ago (search in the closed Issues as well).

-2. Decide if the Issue belongs to this project or to [Docker](https://github.com/docker) itself! or even the tool you are using such as Nginx or MongoDB...
+2. Decide if the Issue belongs to this project or to [Docker](https://github.com/docker) itself! or even the tool you are using such as Nginx...

 If your issue appears to be a bug, and hasn't been reported, then open a new issue.